dghh/raspbee/README.md

 This modul connects the **RaspBee** extension board (for Zigbee Devices) or the **ConBee** usb stick with IP Symcon.

 It enables you to work with most ZigBee devices without the need of other specific bridges.

+One of the main advantages (and one of the reasons to write this modul...) is that there is no frequent "pull" of the current status of the devices.
+This will keep the system performance untouched by frequent requests to the bridge, although nothing changed in the meantime.
+Status will be updated in real time (very important eg. for presence sensors) as soon as and only if something changes in the status of the devices.
+This is done of course only for the specific attribute of the changed device.
+This keeps also the write activity to the system storage as low as posasible (SD cards...)

 Supported functionality: